Making fermented rice is a really easy way to “dip your toe” into the joy of fermenting foods.

 The health of the gut is also linked to the health of the heart and every other organ in the body.
 This is because fermented foods have healthy bacteria that send signal messengers throughout the body and even help to reduce inflammation in the liver.

 By doing so, the body more effectively handles cholesterol too.
-And by dampening stress and improving nutrition, blood pressure numbers may improve too.
+Additionally, by dampening stress and improving nutrition, blood pressure numbers may improve too.

 By lowering blood pressure and blood cholesterol levels, fermented rice bran may reduce heart disease risk according to research in BMC Complementary and Alternative Medicine [R].